 A next-generation conversational helpdesk system needs to allow brands to deliver relevant and personalized customer service experiences across all channels – which conventional ticketing system fails to deliver.

-At CM.com, we have always been sensitive to the limitation of such ticketing workflows that reduce your customer to a number before solving their problem.
-We feel this is an impersonal way to treat customers.
+We feel this limitation of ticketing workflows reduces your customer to a number before solving their problem, and we think this is an impersonal way to treat customers.

 With the landscape fast evolving, customer service won’t be the same in the coming years.
-With the volume of service requests rising, customers’ expectation for more proactive support from customer service teams has been on the rise — requiring more automated and intelligent help desk systems and processes that work across the channels.
+With the volume of service requests rising, customers’ expectation for more proactive support from customer service teams has been increasing, requiring more automated and intelligent help desk systems and processes that work across the channels.

-We hear this often coming from our customers and prospects and want to offer them the power and flexibility of a ticketing system that could increase their team’s efficiency, and yet not compromise on the customer experience that’s deeply personal.
+We often hear this coming from our customers and prospects and want to offer them the power and flexibility of a ticketing system that could increase their team’s efficiency yet not compromise on the customer experience.

-In this article, we will talk about the key principles that simplify customer service without compromising on the experience.
-The principles when integrated with your customer service bring process and people together where conversations are as important as tickets.
+This article will talk about the fundamental principles that simplify customer service without compromising the experience.
+When integrated with your customer service, the principles bring process and people together where conversations are as important as tickets.

-Eliminate Queues, Not Tickets With an Advanced Helpdesk Ticketing System
+Eliminate Queues, Not Tickets With an Advanced Helpdesk System

 Until now, most companies had to choose between two broad types of customer service ticketing software:

-- One that worked on a traditional email-based ticketing tool that though efficient compromises on the quality of customer experience.
+One that worked on a traditional email-based ticketing tool that compromises the quality of customer experience (even though efficient.)

 While using such a conventional customer service software, questions become tickets, and people become numbers.
-But these reference numbers don’t obviously provide solutions to problems, only people do.
+But these reference numbers don’t provide solutions to problems.
+Only people do.

 Once the questions pile up:

-This traditional model is usually focused on just one operational metric i.e., “time to close a ticket”.
+This traditional model usually focuses on just one operational metric, i.e., “time to close a ticket.”
 This approach usually falls flat in meeting customer expectations, often resulting in loss of customer lifetime value.

 Conversations and Customers Come First

-Contrary to the conventional ticketing systems, at the heart of any good customer service is not the issuing of ticket numbers, but the ability to segment, prioritize, and assign issues as they arise.
-It is that agility that allows customer service teams to stay on top of requests and ensure resolution for customers within the assigned time.
+Contrary to the conventional ticketing systems, at the heart of any good customer service is not the issuing of ticket numbers but the ability to segment, prioritize, and assign issues as they arise.
+That agility allows customer service teams to stay on top of requests and ensure customer resolution within the allotted time.

-We have tried to put an end to this painful choice with a customer service solution that comes with a range of value-packed features: an intuitive dashboard with an omnichannel core that is built to handle the most intricate customer issue seamlessly without compromising on efficiency and performance – collectively putting customer service complexity to rest.
+We have tried to end this painful choice with a customer service solution that comes with a range of value-packed features.
+Our customer service solution comes with an intuitive dashboard with an omnichannel core built to handle the most complex customer issue seamlessly without compromising efficiency and performance – collectively putting customer service complexity to rest.

 Empowering Agents of a Customer Service Software

-The core pillars or features that make handling complex queries simple for offering world-class customer service experience at scale.
+The core pillars or features make handling complex queries simple for offering a world-class customer service experience at scale.

 #1 The Most Advanced Routing

-This way of operating results in slower response and poor customer experience and it does not work for a conversational approach based on modern communication channels.
+This operating method results in slower response and poor customer experience and does not work for a conversational approach based on modern communication channels.

 Understand and Meet Customers' Need for Speed